PHP MVC Framework Tutorial

 Why use PHP MVC Framework?

-• PHP MVC Frameworks simplify working with complex technologies by;
+PHP MVC frameworks simplify working with complex technologies by:

 • Hiding all the complex implementation details

-• Providing standard methods that we can use to build our applications.
+• Providing standard methods that we can use to build our applications

-• Adherence to professional coding standards
+• Encouraging adherence to professional coding standards

 PHP MVC Design Pattern